Lilium longiflorum

-Lilium longiflorum (Japanese: テッポウユリ, Teppōyuri), often called the Easter lily, is a plant endemic to both Taiwan and Ryukyu Islands (Japan).
+Lilium longiflorum, often called the Easter lily, is a species of plant endemic to both Taiwan and Ryukyu Islands (Japan).
 Lilium formosanum, a closely related species from Taiwan, has been treated as a variety of Easter lily in the past.
 It is a stem rooting lily, growing up to 1 m high.
-It bears a number of trumpet shaped, white, fragrant, and outward facing flowers.
+It bears a number of trumpet-shaped, white, fragrant, and outward-facing flowers.
+This species, along with most other true lilies, are highly toxic to cats.

 Features

-Plants tend to grow from about 50 cm to 1 m tall.
+Plants typically grow from about 50 cm to 1 m tall.
 They have long oval leaves and the vein enters the horizontal direction.
 From April to June, the plant's flowering season, it produces pure white flowers on top of the stem.
 The stem has a cylindrical shape, with a diameter of about 5 cm.

 Cultivation

 A variety of it, L. longiflorum var. eximium, native to the Ryukyu Islands, is taller and more vigorous.
 It is extensively cultivated for cut flowers.
 It has irregular blooming periods in nature, and this is exploited in cultivation, allowing it to be forced for flowering at particular periods, such as Easter.
 However, it can be induced to flower over a much wider period.
 This variety is sometimes called the Bermuda lily because it has been much cultivated in Bermuda.